Singing in the Dark: Importance

 The National Center for Jewish Film notes that this "important and virtually unknown independent film" is one of the first American movies to focus on the Holocaust.
 It is one of the films featured in the 2004 documentary "Imaginary Witness: Hollywood and the Holocaust."

 Academy Award-winning cinematographer Boris Kaufman filmed this movie in post-war Berlin, including the remains of the city's Neue Synagogue.
 The film also includes footage of New York's Rivington Street Synagogue.

 Response

 While the historical importance of this film is widely noted, reviews for the film itself were mixed.
 The 1956 New York Times review was generally favorable, calling it "light socko" and noting both "Runyonesque and Second Avenue overtones."
-It ends with the description "Mr. Adams is no Sir Laurence Olivier but he's an expert at the wise-crack and the fast gag.
+It ends with the description, "Mr. Adams is no Sir Laurence Olivier but he's an expert at the wisecrack and the fast gag.
 Mr. Oysher, histrionically a bit heavy, can render a snappy tune or a Hebraic chant with richness.
 All in all, "Singing in the Dark" is light 'socko.'"
-The National Center for Jewish Film calls it "a quirky mix of 1950s American film genres—the musical, gangster and mystery movie—and the period's fascination with psychiatry.
+The National Center for Jewish Film calls it "a quirky mix of 1950s American film genres—the musical, gangster, and mystery movie—and the period's fascination with psychiatry.
 While Jews are not discussed directly, Jewish content is explicit, especially in the popular Yiddish songs (sung in English) and liturgical Hebrew songs."